-Mehrdad strives to create design that aid society, advance modern technology, sustain the environment and inspire the next generations of design professionals to improve our world.
+Mehrdad strives to create designs that aid society, advance modern technology, sustain the environment and inspire the next generations of design professionals to improve our world.
 He has over 15 years of architecture, sustainability and urban design experience in professional practice and higher education.

 Mehrdad’s understanding of sustainable architecture developed in the rich region of Persia and residing in London for many years where he worked extensively in current sustainable development.
 These experiences enabled his comprehensive understanding of contemporary issues and their potential resolutions.

 Mehrdad’s doctoral studies at the University of Westminster focuses on the impact of dense urban form on microclimate and concentration of air pollution at pedestrian level.
-The results of his studies will suggest the most favourable urban form capable of mitigating air pollution concentration in urban areas and further reduce its adverse impacts on human health
+The results of his studies will suggest the most favourable urban form capable of mitigating air pollution concentration in urban areas and further reduce its adverse impacts on human health.

 The impact of urban micro-climates of social interaction and human health - University of Westminster, Dec 2 2016